TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 When Portuguese seafarers of the Discovery Age sailed the globe in search of new land, they lived in foreign countries and married natives, in that way fusing their Portuguese cuisine with that of their new lands.
 They also left “souvenirs” along their trade routes, introducing tempura-style frying to Japan, tea to England, African coffee to Brazil, Brazilian nuts to Africa, and African piri piri peppers to their Indian colonies Goa and Gujarat.

-Brazilian hotspots were "Fogo de Chão", "Chimarrão", and "Oh!Brigadeiro", the latter a coffee shop with mouthwatering desserts including the Brigadeiro chocolate truffles, typical treats of Brazil.
-These sweets were named after Brigadeiro Gomez, a politician whose presidential campaign in the 1940’s was funded by the proceeds of the sales of the then-innovative truffles.
-Although the campaign did not lead to the desired outcome, the brigadeiros successfully lived on in Brazil and Portugal.
+Brazilian hotspots were "Fogo de Chão," "Chimarrão," and "Oh!Brigadeiro," the latter a coffee shop with mouthwatering desserts, including the Brigadeiro chocolate truffles, typical Brazilian treats.
+These sweets were named after Brigadeiro Gomez, a politician whose presidential campaign in the 1940s was funded by the proceeds of the sales of the then-innovative truffles.
+Although the campaign did not achieve the desired outcome, the brigadeiros successfully lived in Brazil and Portugal.

 Hanging out with Friendly and Welcoming Lisboetas

 The common thread through all my Lisbon experiences was not only food and wine, however.
-Meeting and sharing a table with ordinary, super-welcoming locals, who went out of their way to cook or show the most delectable and traditional foods, and gladly invited me into their private homes, together with family members and friends, was what truly impressed me most.
+What truly impressed me most was meeting and sharing a table with ordinary, super-welcoming locals who went out of their way to cook or show me the most delectable and traditional foods and gladly invited me into their private homes together with family members and friends.

-Dora and her husband came to pick me up from the ferry and had to rush me back when their dinner party became so animated that we nearly lost track of the last return ferry to Lisbon.
-Apart from the enormous amount of work Dora had put into her copious meal, the open-arms welcome of the couple, their friends, and family — all mobilized for the occasion — was incredibly heartwarming.
+Dora and her husband came to pick me up from the ferry.
+They had to rush me back when their dinner party became so animated that we nearly lost track of the last return ferry to Lisbon.
+Apart from the enormous work Dora had put into her copious meal, the open-arms welcome of the couple, their friends, and family — all mobilized for the occasion — was incredibly heartwarming.

 Zé also invited other guests, and among them was a well-known local sommelier, who taught me tons of new information about Portuguese wines.